KatherineMichel/portfolio/doc/favorite-conference-snapshots.md

 September 22-27, 2024, Durham, North Carolina

 ![](favorite-conference-photos/djangocon-us-2024-lemur-1.jpg)
 As a DEFNA Board Member, I help oversee DjangoCon US, including the website design.
 Because our host city Durham, North Carolina has the largest population of lemurs outside of Madagascar, we featured a "friendly" lemur on our website last year.
-After years of hearing about Tanganyika Wildlife Park in Goddard, Kansas, mom and I decided to go today.
+After years of hearing about Tanganyika Wildlife Park in Goddard, Kansas, mom and I decided to go on April 6.
 I had no idea until I got there that you can feed lemurs.
 They were so soft and gentle.
 I loved spending time with these real-life, friendly lemurs!

 ![](favorite-conference-photos/djangocon-us-2024-lemur-2.jpg)
 A lemur holding hold my hand while it eats a Craisin out of my palm!